Above Ground Above Ground — How Long Above Ground Pool Filters Last - Complete Guide

 Cartridge Filters (Most Common)

-The entire cartridge filter system housing should be replaced every 1-2 years, or when you notice cracking, warping, or when cartridges no longer fit properly.
+The cartridge housing itself lasts for years and rarely needs replacing — only when you notice cracking, warping, or when cartridges no longer fit properly.
 Signs your cartridge needs immediate replacement include visible tears, collapsed pleats, slimy buildup that won't rinse off, or shortened time between cleanings.

 Sand Filters

-Sand filter media has the longest lifespan, typically lasting 3-5 years before replacement is needed.
-The filter housing itself can last 5-10 years with proper care.
+Sand filter media has a long lifespan, typically lasting 5-7 years before replacement is needed.
+The filter tank itself often lasts much longer - 15-20 years or more - with proper care, since you typically replace only valves and gaskets.
 You'll know it's time to replace the sand when your pool water remains cloudy despite proper chemical balance, when you're backwashing more frequently than normal, or when the sand has formed hard clumps that don't break apart.

 Replace sand filter media completely - don't just add new sand on top.
 Use #20 silica sand specifically designed for pool filters, typically requiring 150-300 pounds depending on your filter size.